Cosmian/kms/README.md

 ![Build status](https://github.com/Cosmian/kms/actions/workflows/ci.yml/badge.svg)

-Cosmian KMS is an open-source implementation of a high-performance, massively scalable, **Key Management System** that presents some unique features, such as the ability to run in a public cloud or zero-trust environment, and a KMIP 2.1 compliant interface.
+Cosmian KMS is an open-source implementation of a high-performance, massively scalable, **Key Management System** that presents some unique features, such as the ability to run in a public cloud or zero-trust environment thanks to application-level encryption, a JSON KMIP 2.1 compliant interface, and a full-featured command line interface.

-It has extensive [documentation](https://docs.cosmian.com/cosmian_key_management_system/) and is also available as docker images (`docker pull ghcr.io/cosmian/kms`) to get you started quickly.
+It has extensive [documentation](https://docs.cosmian.com/cosmian_key_management_system/) and is also available packaged as docker images (`docker pull ghcr.io/cosmian/kms`) to get you started quickly.

  The KMS can manage keys and secrets used with a comprehensive list of common (AES, ECIES, ...) and Cosmian advanced cryptographic stacks such as [Covercrypt](https://github.com/Cosmian/cover_crypt).